 rush, mental health, friends, family, missing home, international student, sexual assault, relationships, grief/loss

 Hi everyone!
-My name is Julie and I’m a junior here at Duke.
+My name is Julie and I’m a senior here at Duke.
 I’m pursuing an interdepartmental major in psychology and visual media studies with the hopes of continuing onto medical school after college.
 As much as I loved my first year at Duke, it definitely took a while before I felt comfortable calling it my home away from home.
 At first, it seemed impossible to make new friends with whom I can share the same level of intimacy I had with friends from back home.
 Even after my first semester, I still had difficulty opening up to even my closest friends here because it just felt weird exposing myself to people I had met only a few months ago.
 It did take some courage, but whenever I did talk to them about my problems, it really really helped.
 Now I know that simply talking to even just one person about your problem (even if they may not have a solution) can really put things into perspective and have a cathartic effect.
 I am here to be that person for you.
 Feel free to talk to me about anything—from coping with the death of a loved one, to combating the perpetuation of “effortless perfection” here on campus, to dealing with a breakup.
 I’d love to hear your story and walk by your side through your journey here at Duke.

 Katherine – she/her/hers

 Hi!
 I am Katherine.
-I am a current junior.
+I am a current senior.
 I am majoring in psychology, minoring in education, and getting the I&E certificate.
 I grew up in Concord, MA right outside of Boston.
 At Duke I play on the club lacrosse team and am part of a sorority.
 I love spending time with friends especially if it is outside.
 I love going to the gardens as well.
 When I started at Duke I did not have a clue as to what I was interested in and I was one of those people who decided their major right before the deadline.
 I have often felt that I am still not sure what I am most passionate about and when people ask me what kind of job I want I still don’t totally know.
 Overall, I have loved Duke and found myself happy here with the friends I have made, but it has its ups and downs.
 I struggle often with the pace of Duke and felt that sometimes it can feel like a lonely place to be with everyone so focused on their own stuff.
 I have come to realize we all have our own struggles, even those who seems to be the most put together.
 I am here for you and would love to chat if you want to.

 Kathryn – she/her/hers